NOREMCODES/word-counter/README.md

 # Word Counter 🧮

-This is a mini Python script that counts the number of words in a given string.
+A simple Python script that counts the number of words in a sentence.

-## Usage
-Change the `sample_text` variable to test different text inputs.

-## Example
+## How it works

+The script takes user input, splits it by spaces, and counts the words.

+### Example:

+**Input**: